michaelkourlas/node-js2xmlparser/README.md

     >     <lastName>Smith</lastName>
     > </person>

-Here's a more complex example that builds on the first:
+This is a more complex example that builds on the first:

     var js2xmlparser = require("js2xmlparser");